wttech/bobcat-gradle-template/README.md

 - `bobcat-bdd`
 - `bobcat-aem-junit`
 - `bobcat-aem-bdd`
-- `bobcat-appium`
+- `bobcat-appium` - still working on 1.6.0

->Bobcat version 1.6.0 is the EOL version for few modules.
-Please see [1.6.0 release notes](https://github.com/Cognifide/bobcat/releases/tag/1.6.0) for more information.

 >If you are working on Windows please note Git Bash console is not supporting gradle by default.
 On Windows you can use CMD.